Welcome to a more realistic side of career advising, where we go beyond “just follow your passion.”

 Emotional because everything is about to change so quickly.

-As a parent, you’re probably feeling the pressure too.
-How many friends, family members and “experts” on social media have told you what you should be doing to help your teen right now?
+If you’re a parent, you’re probably feeling the pressure too.
+How many friends, family members and “experts” on social media have told you what you should be doing to help your kid right now?

-You want to help, but if you’re feeling all the same things your teen is feeling, that’s gonna be hard.
+You want to help, but if you’re feeling all the same things your kid is feeling, that’s gonna be hard.

 about themselves and excitement for their future plans.